mckern/portland/README.md

 * [Ecliptic Brewing](http://eclipticbrewing.com/) - Former Deschutes brewmaster, great mix of traditional and experimental styles, tasty pub fare and a very cool setting at the South end of hoppin' Mississippi Ave (North Portland)
 * [Baerlic Brewing](http://baerlicbrewing.com/) - Also relatively new, mostly English styles like Bitters, Cream Ales, and an amazing Stout.
 No food served.
 (Close-in SE)
 * [Breakside Brewing](http://www.breakside.com/) - fantastic food and award-winning beer. *Mostly* lives up to the hype.
 (Dekum/North Portland)
+* [10 Barrel Brewing](http://www.10barrel.com/) - Sadly, now owned by a giant megacorp, but the beer is still pretty darn good.
+(The Pearl)
+* [Fat Head's Brewing](http://fatheadsportland.com/) - Obnoxious label art but solid, hop-heavy brews.
+First Oregon location of this Ohio-based brewery is in the Pearl, just down from 10 Barrel, Bridgeport, and Deschutes so it's easy to bar-hop between them (see what I did there?)
+* [Deschutes](http://www.deschutesbrewery.com/pubs/portland/) - One of the originators of NW craft brewing.
+Still kills it with a variety of styles, especially their Porters and Stouts.
+(The Pearl)
+* [Bridgeport Brewing](http://www.bridgeportbrew.com/) - Credited with creating the first American IPA.
+Excellent food and a bustling brewpub atmosphere - a block from the previous Puppetlabs (currently Simple) office.
+(The Pearl)
+* [Rogue Distillery and Public House](https://www.facebook.com/RoguePortland/events) - Inexplicably popular; responsible for some of the least tasty "craft" beers I've ever had.
+Do not be tricked into buying the Voodoo Maple Bacon beer, it's disgusting.

 ##### Beer/Cider Bars